-Bank overdrafts at 31 December 2021 stood at N15.86 billion (2020: N16.60 billion) representing 73% of the total liabilities which is significant in the consolidated financial statements.
-The company has not been able to repay the bank overdrafts and this has led to winding up case by one of the banks.
-Included in this overdrafts, is an amount of N4.6 billion, which was taken over by Assets Management Corporation of Nigeria (AMCON) in 2018.
-During the year, AMCON restructured this indebtedness leading to a waiver of N2.36 billion to the Company.
-This amount has been recognised as deferred income in this financial statements, owing to the need for the perfection of the legal documents relating to the debt forgiveness, which is yet to be completed as at year end.
-There are also issues on penalty charges by the banks.
-The significance of the balance, the recoginition of the waiver in the deferred income and the inability to repay the borrowings which led to court litigations, and widing up cases against the company makes it a key audit matter.
+Key audit matter How our audit addressed the key audit matter (c) Borrowings Bank overdrafts at 31st December 2022 stood at N12.1 billion (2021: N 11.5 billion).
+The company has not been able to repay the bank overdrafts, and this has led to winding up case by one of the banks.
+Included in these overdrafts, is an amount of N 4.6 billion, which was taken over by Assets Management Corporation of Nigeria (AMCON) in 2018.
+In 2021, AMCON restructured this indebtedness leading to a waiver of N 2.36 billion to the company.
+This amount has been recognised as deferred income in these financial statements.
+There are issues on penalty charges by the banks.
+We reviewed pending legal winding-up cases against the company.
+We reviewed and ensured that accrued interest charges are not materially misstated; We reviewed bank overdrafts reconciliations noting outstanding reconciling items and how they were dealt with in the book; We reviewed the Agreements precedent to granting the waiver and Terms of Settlement withAMCON to ensure compliance.